 This research has shown that locally available food resources can be blended to produce high quality cookies that meets the populace's nutrition needs and of acceptable sensory properties.
 The research has shown that additive food manufacturing and/or composite food formulation is an excellent way to achieve nutrition revolution; the road to healthier diets and optimal nutrition in the developing nations.
-Therefore, this study recommends exploitation of more local food resources in the production of high-quality cookies to improve the nutritional status and tackle the lingering problems of malnutrition/nutrition insecurity, micronutrient deficiencies dietary deficit, and concurrent diseases that are ravaging our developing countries.
+Therefore, this study recommends exploitation of more local food resources in the production of high-quality cookies to improve the nutrition/nutrition insecurity, micronutrient deficiencies dietary deficit, and concurrent diseases that are ravaging our developing countries.
 There is the need for concerted researches on formulating cookies from blends of different local food ingredients.